Loukas Barlos: President of AEK Athens

-In March 1974, after the resignation of the then president Ioannis Theodorakopoulos from the previous December, he became democratically elected as the new president of AEK Athens with 58%.
+On 9 March 1974, after the resignation of the then president Ioannis Theodorakopoulos from the previous December, he became democratically elected as the new president of AEK Athens with 58%.
 The team had won the championship since 1971 and were struggling, with many of their former stars were either retiring or leaving for other clubs.

-Barlos immediately invested much of his own money and brought coach Frantisek Fadrhonc to the club as well as players such as Christos Ardizoglou, Giorgos Skrekis, Giorgos Dedes, Walter Wagner and Timo Zahnleiter.
+Barlos immediately invested much of his own money and brought the manager František Fadrhonc to the club, as well as players such as Christos Ardizoglou, Giorgos Skrekis, Giorgos Dedes, Walter Wagner and Timo Zahnleiter.
 In 1976, he further improved AEK by acquiring Thomas Mavros, Takis Nikoloudis and Nikos Christidis.
 Dušan Bajević and Milton Viera joined the following year making the team even more powerful.
 These moved lead to AEK Athens to winning two successive Greek championships, a double in 1978 and an impressive course to the semi-finals of the UEFA Cup in 1977.